Zyndro/SeleniumDogAdoption-Test/README.md

 pip3 install -r requirements.txt
 ```

-Select your browser in /DriverSettings/browser.py (Chrome is by default)
+Select your browser in /DriverSettings/browser_setup.py (See the comment inside, Chrome is by default)

 Because of how heroku works, you may need to visit the site before you launch the test to "wake it up".